-    It holds the blade assembly tight to the bed of the Frog this replaces the wedge from traditional wooden hand plane.
+It holds the blade assembly tight to the bed of the Frog this replaces the wedge from the traditional wooden hand plane.
 There is no longer any need to use a hammer to adjust the plane iron or blade.

-The Liver cap exerts even Force across the edge of the chip breaker and plane iron this is necessary because metal planes have a thin blade that can flex and vibrate during use which is called shatter.
+The Lever cap exerts even Force across the edge of the chip breaker and plane iron this is necessary because metal planes have a thin blade that can flex and vibrate during use which is called shatter.